zumasys/docs/site/rover/release-notes/README.md

 ## Rover ERP

-Public release notes coming soon.
+Here's a sneak peek of what's to come in Rover Web as of [v1.0.17](./web-1-0-17/README.md).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vIqJ_ito4as" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 [Reach out](mailto:sales@zumasys.com) to hear more about what an upgrade can do for your system!

 ## Rover Desktop - .NET Client